ihdavjar/FlapKine/docs/_sources/installation.rst.txt

 .. note::

-   You can deactivate the virtual environment at any time by typing ``deactivate``.
+   You can deactivate the virtual environment at any time by typing ``conda deactivate``.

 ---